alecmuffett/eotk/docs.d/HOW-TO-INSTALL.md

 See below.

-# Buying a HTTPS Certificate from HARICA
+# Buying a HTTPS Certificate from a Certificate Authority

 If you choose to buy an Onion HTTPS certificate from (e.g.) HARICA, what will happen, and what will you need to do?